 Elevation: 7,655 ft

-Climbing information for this peak is found on page 106.
+Climbing and access information for this peak is on Page 106 of the book.